A MONTANA PRIMER

 With over 9,500 residents, Rosebud County is one of the most sparsely populated counties in the state with about 1.5 square miles per person.
 The topography is mostly rolling small hills with elevations ranging from 1,500 above sea level near the Yellowstone River to 4,200 feet in the southern portion of the county.
 There are no traffic lights in Rosebud County!
 The leading sources of income are agriculture, tourism, coal mining and electricity generation.

 The Yellowstone River area offers swimming, fishing, boating, agate hunting, camping, and with its swift flow, provides fun canoeing.
 Rosebud County experiences a semi-arid climate, with long, cold, dry winters and hot, wetter summers.
-Precipitation in the area is 12-14" annually.
+Precipitation is 12-14" annually.

 THE PARISIAN FAMILY GHOST RANCH

 The Ghost Ranch was established on April 1, 2014.
 The purchase of the ranch was a lifelong dream.
 There would be no more late nights scouring the internet for Montana property.
 No more phone calls to real estate brokers.
 No more researching Google Maps.
-No more reading about new listings for that perfect Montana property.
-No more reading real estate ads touting "great hunting" on property adjacent to public land.
-The ranch appealed to all of us; the ruggedness, the landscape, the remoteness, the fishing, the hunting, the wildlife, the bird life.
+No more reading about new listings for that perfect property.
+The ranch property appealed to all of us; the ruggedness, the landscape, the remoteness, the fishing, the hunting, the wildlife, the bird life.
 We didn’t just show up one day in Montana with a dream and say, “Hey, we like that place on the river”.
-There were years involved in finding our nature study, our turkey roosts, our fishing holes, our pheasant cover, our goose fields, our first B & C “whitetail”, our first Pope & Young entry, our family reunion Mecca, a families final resting place and, God-willing, a place grandchildren will pull fish out of the Yellowstone River!
+There were years involved in finding our river front property which entails our nature study, our turkey roosts, our fishing holes, our pheasant cover, our goose fields, our huge deer, our family reunion Mecca, a family's final resting place and, God-willing, a place grandchildren will pull fish out of the Yellowstone River!

 Ghost Ranch.
 The name is far more apt than you can imagine.
-Jordan came up with the name.
-When we visited the ranch in late November of 2013, the weather was cold, windy and overcast.
-The white tails of the white-tailed deer bounding through the tall cover were like ghosts dancing in the wind.
-There you see a bomber, now you don't.
+Jordan Parisian came up with the name.
+When we visited the ranch in late November, 2013, the weather was cold, windy and overcast with light snow.
+The white tails of the white-tailed deer bounding through tall cover were like ghosts dancing in the wind.
+There you see a big buck now you don't.
 There's one, there's none.
 Ghosts.
 Tawny ghosts.
 Lots of bounding, speeding ghosts.
-It was magical.
+To all of us it was magical.
 The name says it all.

-At the Ghost Ranch you get to see things that not many people will ever get to see in their life.
+At the Ghost Ranch you get to see things that not many will ever get to see.
 Watching dozens of fawns playing at full throttle in the summer, bald eagles catching fish before your eyes, walking out the door and running into startled deer, watching turkeys display flock dominance, watching pheasants fight and watching bucks battle are common sights.

 The Ghost Ranch is owned by the Parisian family and with our ownership comes a strong commitment to good stewardship of the land and management of the wildlife.
 Our ranch overflows with a rich history that can be traced back to the early Native American hunting grounds it was famous for.